gheorghedarle/Xamarin-WeatherApp/README.md

 ## Setup
 The app is using **One Call API** from OpenWeather Api.
 To start the project you need an **account** and **OpenWeather Api Key**.

 Create a file called **local.settings.json** in the root of the WeatherApp project.
+Add the following code in the file.
 ```json
 {
   "openWeatherMapApiBaseUrl": "https://api.openweathermap.org/data/2.5",